 Besides applying on line to schools that have posted faculty positions, students have traditionally asked their faculty advisors to send a "job packet" to their colleagues at other schools to encourage them to interview them at AMA.
 These are almost always send out via email.
+(If you need a paper packet mailed see the Appendix of this manual for additional information.)
+Because these emails are often viewed as spam by those receiving them, many advisors do not want to send them, or will only send a limited number to colleagues that they know well.
+You should discuss this with your advisor.
+If your faculty advisor agrees to email recommendations/job packets to their colleagues about you, information has been provided in this manual to assist you.
+To ensure that your materials look professional and arrive on time, please adhere to the following procedures and deadlines:

-(If you need a paper packet mailed see the Appendix of this manual) Because sending out hundreds of emails is a lot to ask of a faculty member, the faculty advisors will get some clerical assistance from the administrative staff through the use of a special Bulk E-mail Merge program.
+Because sending out hundreds of emails is a lot to ask of a faculty member, the faculty advisors will get some clerical assistance from the administrative staff through the use of a special Bulk E-mail Merge program.